 1. Determine Business Objectives Content Marketing Will Help Achieve

-You shouldn’t start any new marketing strategy without a solid understanding of what you want to get out of it.
-We can see this clearly with Facebook ads.
+Kicking off any marketing strategy starts with a solid understanding of what you want to get out of it.
 You physically can’t run a campaign without setting an objective for it.

 You’ve got the customers.
 How do you get the recurring revenue?